brucemack/kc1fsz-tjdcr/README.md

 > SMD-homebrew.
 I've found that by modifying the stock IPC-7351 industry standard 0805 footprints to
 > extend the pads outward 0.5mm or so you can use a normal soldering iron with a fine tip with
 > no problems.
->
-> This all reminds me of a great Thomas Jefferson quote:
->
-> __"I like the dreams of the future better than the history of the past."__
--- Thomas Jefferson

 Once the testing is complete I will make the PCB/BOM available for anyone who wants to try building it in this style.